mdditt2000/eks-anywhere/user-guides/type-lb/README.md

-# EKS-Anywhere with CIS Validation using Service Type LoadBalancer
+# F5 CIS Service Type LoadBalancer deployed in EKS Anywhere

 Amazon EKS Anywhere (EKS-A) is a Kubernetes installer based on and used by Amazon Elastic Kubernetes Service (EKS) to create reliable and secure Kubernetes clusters.
 This user-guide is created to document and validate F5 BIG-IP and F5 CIS + NGINX integration with Amazon EKS Anywhere.
 More information on [EKS Anywhere](https://aws.amazon.com/eks/eks-anywhere/)